 This, as I see it, is the heart of the outrage over what in many other industries is considered standard procedure.
 How dare this "women" think she could attempt to secure a better life for herself and her family?
 In this market, if a university wants her to wade around in pig crap, her only counteroffer should be: "Should I bring my own snorkel?"
 Any beginning academic who tries to stand up for herself is lunch for the hordes of traumatized ivory-tower zombies, themselves now irreversibly infected with the obsequious self-devaluation and totalizing cowardice that go by the monikers "collegiality" and "a good fit."

-Three of her requests are for at least six to 12 months off, for a total of at least 2.5 years off from teaching duties in the next eight years.** The fourth requests no more than three new class preps a year, at a school that seems to have a 4/4 teaching load.
+Three of her requests are for at least 6-12 months off, for a total of at least 2.5 years off of teaching duties in the next eight years.** The fourth requests no more than 3 new class preps a year, at a school that seems to have a 4/4 teaching load.
 The fifth is a request for more salary.
 So she has bundled a request for more pay with a request for a significantly reduced workload.
-That’s generally not a good negotiating strategy; you sound like the kind of colleague who’s always going to be looking to get as much as possible in return for doing the minimum.
+That's generally not a good negotiating strategy; you sound like the kind of colleague who's always going to be looking to get as much as possible in return for doing the minimum.

 Might she have been penalized because she's a woman, or because she's in a brutally competitive field with a somewhat insular culture?
 Sure.
 But unless you're an absolute superstar that the organization is desperate to get at any price, there is no industry where it's a good idea to send this list of requests to someone who has made you a job offer.

 Those of you who are just starting out to may want a handy list of guidelines for negotiation.
 Here are mine.
 They're not peer reviewed, or anything, but they come with one sterling credential: I've never had a job offer rescinded.